ashlynn4567/RunBuddy/README.md

 ## Deployed Site

-Follow [this link](https://ashlynn4567.github.io/RunBuddy/) to view and use our site!
+Follow [this link](https://ashlynn4567.github.io/RunBuddy/) to view and use my site!

 ## Features